codemunkee/readable/README.md

 `npm install && cd ./api-server && npm install && cd .. && npm start`

-When you run `yarn start`, it'll bring up the front-end and back-end (API) simultaneously.
+When you run `npm start`, it'll bring up the front-end and back-end (API) simultaneously.
 The latter uses `nodemon`.

+You'll notice there are `yarn.lock` files in the repo.
+I personally find it to be a little quicker, so if you're inclined, just swap out `npm` with `yarn` in the above command and you'll be on your way.

 # Contributing